karsten281/CSPP/README.txt

 LabVIEW 2013 is currently used development.

-Project is just started, so the most active branch is at the moment Preview.
+Project is in pre-alpha state, so the most active branch at the moment is MainDEv.

 Related documents and information
 =================================